-Provincially, noise is governed by Section 14 of the EPA which prohibits the discharge of noise that may cause an adverse affect.
+Provincially, noise is governed by Section 14 of the EPA which prohibits the discharge of noise that may cause an adverse effect.

-Noise is also enforced through the City of Toronto Municipal Code on Noise (Chapter 591), specifically 591-2.1 B and 591-3 which outlines restrictions on noise as a result of construction-related activities.
-The construction contractor must adhere to, at all times during construction, the provisions set forth in the code and that relate to the associated and applicable activities that have the potential for generating noise.
+Noise is also enforced through the City of Toronto Municipal Code on Noise (Chapter 591), specifically 591-2.3 and 591-3 which outlines restrictions on noise as a result of construction-related activities.
+The construction manager and / or contractor must adhere to, at all times during construction, the provisions set forth in the code and that relate to the associated and applicable activities that have the potential for generating noise.